emersonrp/bindcontrol/README.md

 * More and better help text and documentation
 * Fix bugs as found

 Using
 -----

 <b>Windows and MacOS users:  try the binaries from the [latest release](https://github.com/emersonrp/bindcontrol/releases), and give feedback.
 If they work for you, they're the quickest path to victory.</b>

-Failing that, or if you want to tinker with the Python code:
+Failing that, or if you want to run bleeding edge code:

 Dependencies
 ------------